 Cavities are, unfortunately, one of the most common childhood diseases.
 Without proper care, your child could contract them.
-And because it’s a chronic condition, there’s a high chance they’ll recur all over again.
+And because it’s a chronic condition, there’s a high chance they’ll recur again.
 Fortunately, this recurrence doesn’t have to be the case.
 Taking the right precautions before and after cavity treatment can nip your kid’s caries problem in the bud.
 Knowing what to do when dentists find cavities, then, is one right way to start.

 When your child’s dentist does find a case of the cavities, it isn’t the end of the world.
 Tooth decay is, fortunately, a reversible condition.
 And it’s one you can prevent well after the fact.
 The diagnosis, then, isn’t so much an end as it is a beginning.
 It’s a needed wake-up call to overhaul your child’s dental habits.